-In this course, students will analyze fundamentals and principles for the establishment of special criminal laws.
-Describe special criminal laws and their relation to the operation of the Criminal Justice System.
-Furthermore, students will also review jurisprudence where special criminal laws have been applied.
+In this course, students will analyze foundations and principles for establishing special penal law.
+They will describe special penal laws and their relationship to the functioning of the criminal justice system.
+Additionally, they will review jurisprudence where special penal laws have been applied.